semihzen/SemiGuard-Graduation-Thesis-/README.md

 # SemiGuard: Lightweight Desktop-Based Intrusion Detection System
 SemiGuard is a Python-based intrusion detection system (IDS) developed as part of a graduation thesis project.
-Designed to run on a desktop Ubuntu environment, it aims to detect and mitigate common network attacks in real time using packet analysis and signature-based detection methods.
+Designed to run on a desktop Ubuntu environment, it aims to detect and mitigate common network attacks in real time using packet analysis and signature-based detection methods. ### You can access detailed information through the Report.pdf file included in the repository.

-##Features
+## Features

 Real-time detection of:
 ARP Spoofing